shoeffner/monty/10_RegEx/sheet.md

 The weird `\ufeff` is the byte order mark, it tells programs how to read the data inside the file.
-It is counted single character, so you can either skip it (`pgline[1:]`) or select it like in the example.
+It is counted single character, so you can either skip it (`pgline[1:]`) or parse around it like we do in the example.
 You can use `repr(...)` to make it visible.
 If you have troubles, try to leave it out, skip it, parse parts, ...
 You will be able to get this done.

 Use the author and title information to write the contents you downloaded to a file `{author}-{title}.txt`.